richarvey/techshift-modernise/content/page/lab8.md

 The objective of this lab is to decouple the thumbnail creation from our server so it does not block the user using the site.

-As we will be using a SNS (Simple Notification Service) topic to handle adding a new image message to the thumbnail generator's queue, we can easily add other actions when a new image is uploaded.
-We will be adding machine learning and AI by using the Rekognition service to process our images and generate tags.
+As we will be using a SNS (Simple Notification Service) topic to handle adding a new image message to the thumbnail generators queue, we can easily add other actions when a new image is uploaded.
+We will be adding machine learning and AI by using the Amazon Rekognition service to process our images and generate tags.
 This lab includes:

-- Update our Cloudformation Template to include an SNS topic, an SQS queue and the Lambda processor
+- Update our CloudFormation Template to include an SNS topic, an SQS queue and the Lambda processor
 - Update our site code to remove the thumbnail creation logic and publish a message onto the SNS topic
 - Add an additional SQS queue and Lambda processor for the AI/ML processor
 - Upload a new image to confirm everything is working